 Seafood is our business.
 We are passionate about ensuring the sustainable management of the species that constitute our livelihood.
 This includes the protection and enhancement of supporting ecosystems and bird life.

-Accidental by-catch is an unfortunate consequence of our industry and we are very serious about reducing our impact as much as possible.
-We constantly promote awareness, make alterations and trial different methods to reduce incidental catches and death rates.
-The New Zealand seafood industry‘s development of Sea Lion Exclusion Devices (SLEDs) and our work with Precision Seafood Harvesting are examples of innovation that address this issue.
+Accidental by-catch is an unfortunate consequence of our industry, and we are very serious about reducing our impact as much as possible.
+We constantly promote awareness, deploy mitigations, and work to improve our systems and methods to reduce interactions with non-target and protected species.
+Together with the wider New Zealand seafood industry, we maintain operational procedures across our vessels that extend beyond the already extensive government regulations to reduce unwanted interactions.

 Sanford has a long history of working with other organisations on the management and protection of our oceans and protected indigenous ocean species.